Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 This is it!
 Now you know how to load data in a UI control, how to bind UI properties to a view model and how to define the style of the UI with CSS.

-Use the LiveSync to update the application on the device and see the results.
+Use `LiveSync` to update the application on the device and see the results.